Florida man charged with changing governor’s voting address

 FORT LAUDERDALE, Fla.
-(AP) - Florida Gov. Ron DeSantis couldn’t initially cast his ballot this week because someone changed his address online, a snafu that was quickly fixed and resulted in the arrest of the suspect on felony charges.
+(AP) - Florida Gov. Ron DeSantis couldn’t initially cast his ballot this week because someone changed his address online, a snafu that resulted in a suspect’s arrest on felony charges and raised questions about the security of the state’s online registration system.

 DeSantis went to an early voting site in Tallahassee on Monday to cast his ballot, but was told his address had been changed from the governor’s mansion to 2185 Pretty Lane, a small apartment complex in West Palm Beach, 420 miles (675 kilometers) away.